Alison WellsWinner of National Flash-Fiction Day 2013 Micro-Competition - Highly Commended.

 Read her winning story: 'Dot to Dot Man'.

-Alison Wells is a mother of four, a former technical writer and communications and psychology graduate who lives in Bray, Co.
-Wicklow, Ireland.
-Her short fiction has appeared in Crannog, The View From Here and Metazen and in several anthologies.
-She has been shortlisted for Hennessy New Irish Writing and for the Bridport and Fish Awards.
-She is part of the online #fridayflash flash fiction community.
-Random Acts of Optimism is her first completed short story collection and she's working on a literary novel.
-Her space comedy adventure Housewife with a Half-Life will soon be released on Kindle.
-The story 'Flash' (below) is one of a set of interrelated flashes that will be released as Flashes of Sadness and Light.
+Alison Wells is a mother of four, former technical writer and communications and psychology graduate who lives in Bray, Co.
+Wicklow.
+Her short fiction has appeared in Crannog, The View From Here and Metazen and in several anthologies and shortlisted for Hennessy New Irish Writing, Bridport and Fish Awards.
+Alison is part of the online #fridayflash flash fiction community.
+Her space comedy adventure Housewife with a Half-Life and some mini short story/flash collections are available on Amazon, Smashwords, Barnes & Noble etc. The story 'Flash' (below) is one of a set of interrelated flashes from work-in-progress Unusual Flashes of Light.
 She blogs at www.writing.ie and www.alisonwells.wordpress.com.
 Some articles include 'The Wonders of Flash Fiction' and 'Why Flash Fiction will last'.
 She was also quoted in the Irish Times article 'Intense, Urgent and a Little Bit Explosive'.

 Follow on Twitter at @alisonwells